1. Log in to Salesforce and open the Setup page.

 Step 3: Create your custom Salesforce Expense Field

 Navigate to the Expense Fields tab in your settings.
 Click on “New Salesforce Field:”

 Select the type of Salesforce field you want to use to create your Expense field.
 Your options are Account, Opportunity, and Campaign.

 For each Salesforce field, you have the option to select all types, or certain types, pulled directly from your Salesforce configuration.
 For example, you could choose just the Accounts with the Type, "Prospect."

 How to limit visibility to certain groups in your organization

-If you've segmented your team by Department, Location, or any other Team Field in Abacus, you can choose to limit the visibility to your Salesforce Expense Field to certain groups.
+If you've segmented your team by Department, Location, or any other Team Field in Abacus, you can choose to limit the visibility of your Salesforce Expense Field to certain groups.
 In this example, the field is visible to New York employees only: